 I have a nasty appendicectomy scar, what should have been a straight, inch-long line turned into a twisted 3 inch one with much adhesion and twisting.
 I had the op when I was 16, the surgeon had not prescribed antibiotics and the wound turned septic – which we only realised on the tenth day when the stitches were removed.
 I woke up the following day with a bed full of blood and pus and the wound had split open.

-While feeling around and tugging gently from all sides of the scar we found that it affects my fascial spiral, anterior and functional lines.
-When you pull on the bottom section on the scar, I can feel the tightness and tugging on my ribs on the opposite side.
-The other end of scar, when pulled, affects as low down as my pubic tubercle and I could feel the tugging in my upper left thigh.
+While feeling around and tugging gently from all sides of the scar we found that it affected my fascial spiral, anterior and functional lines.
+When she pulled on the bottom section of the scar, I could feel the tightness and tugging on my ribs on the opposite side.
+The other end of scar, when pulled, affected as low down as my pubic tubercle and I could feel the tugging in my upper left thigh.